kaizer11th/website/README.md

-# website
+making a basic website using html and css for now

-making a website
+will add more features and js later